 distribution: Upper Midwest, Canada

-details: There are plenty of variations: budge, butt-in (with some people hearing ‘bud-in’), barge, push-in, or cut.
-The individual who steps in front of another person in line is known as a ‘budger’, a ‘cutter’ or a ‘butter’.
+details: Other variants include: butt-in (with some people hearing bud-in), barge, push-in, or cut.
+The individual who steps in front of another person in line is known as a budger, a cutter or a butter.

 commonly known as: a stew